pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 ## Pantheon Product and Features Considerations

-Patheon Front-End Sites will not work with all products and feautures on our platform.
+Front-End Sites will not work with all products and feautures on our platform.

 Pantheon Front-End Sites are not compatible with the following Pantheon products: